yakiddinmeb/LearningJavaProject/README.md

 ```

 In the function `square`, the parameter is an `int` named `x`, and the function `square` returns an `int`.
-(And the value that it returned is the value of `x` times `x`.)
+(And the value that it returns is the value of `x` times `x`.)

 Methods are "called" from other methods.
 The only exception is `main`, which is called by the operating system
 when you start your program.

+Change the method `power` to calculate x to the power of y, where x and y are inputs to the method.

-Call this method from `main` with several different combinations of x and y, and print out the result, like:
+This method will be called from `problem4` with several different combinations of x and y, which will print out the results, like:
 2 to the power of 3 is 8
 3 to the power of 4 is 81
 10 to the power of 5 is 100000